kanisterio/kanister/examples/mongodb-percona/README.md

 **NOTE:**

-To have the delete action working  we need the operator up and running.
+To have the delete action working, we need the operator up and running.

 ### Troubleshooting

-If you run into any issues with the above commands, you can check the logs of the controller using:
+In case of issues with the above commands, check the logs of the controller
+using:

 ```bash
 $ kubectl --namespace kasten-io logs -l app=kanister-operator
 ```

-you can also check events of the actionset
+Check events of the ActionSet

 ```bash
 $ kubectl describe actionset restore-backup-vvskw-sfpm6 -n kasten-io
 ```

-## Uninstalling the operator and the blueprint
+## Uninstalling the Operator and the Blueprint

 To uninstall/delete the mongodb cluster and the operator: